Qumulo/QumuloSync/README.md

 If you want to run QumuloSync by using a configuration file, please follow the below details.

-In the directory `config`, there is a file called `config.json` that must be modified in order to run the report.
+By default, in the directory `config`, there is a file called `config.json` that must be modified in order to run QumuloSync.

-This application depends upon the file name `config.json` in the subdirectory `config`.
-Due to that restriction, this file and the diretory it is contained in should not be moved or renamed.
+You can create new configuration files with the same structure according to your need.
+If you need this, you also need to create a schema.json file with the name of the configuration file.
+Such as test.json with test.schema.json.

 **Example:**